frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 We need to pay a lot of attention to the ideas that Our Lord communicates to us in our prayer.
 Those are the very things He wants us to pass on to others.

-We\'re told in the *Furrow*, "When I speak to you about 'apostolate of friendship', I mean a personal friendship, self-sacrificing and sincere: face to face, heart to heart.
-In the apostolate of friendship and trust, the first step has to be understanding service---and holy intransigence in doctrine (J. Escriva, *Furrow*, Points 191-192).
+We\'re told in the *Furrow*, "When I speak to you about 'apostolate of friendship,' I mean a personal friendship, self-sacrificing and sincere: face to face, heart to heart.
+In the apostolate of friendship and trust, the first step has to be understanding service---and holy intransigence in doctrine" (J. Escrivá, *Furrow*, Points 191-192).

 We\'re to try and use all the means that Our Lord has given us as ordinary Christians in the middle of the world to do apostolate in the way that God has called us to do it.